Financial statements for online casinos (with examples), part 1

 A cash flow statement has 3 sections: the operating section, the investing section, and the financing section.

-Operating activities are your company’s core business — in this case, the cash generated through betting on casino games and sports betting.
-Cash inflow comes from customer deposits and losses, and cash outflow comes from customer wins and withdrawals.
+Operating activities are your company’s core business — in this case, the cash inflow comes from customer deposits and losses, and cash outflow comes from customer wins and withdrawals — this is the amount of cash generated by normal business operations, taking both revenues and expenses into account.

 If your casino purchases a non-current asset such as a new bank of servers, this is recorded as a negative number on the cash flow statement.
 However, if you were to look at the same item on a balance sheet, you’d find the positive value of the asset, as if it were to be sold off, it would still render some value to the shareholders.